 (6) The agreement shall be terminated if the Licensed Sports Wagering Operator has its License revoked or the non-operator party loses its authority to enter a Written Designation Agreement under G.S.
 18C-905.

 (7) The agreement shall require that the non-operator party’s employees be prohibited from Sports Wagering in accordance with G.S.
-18C-902(i) and receive appropriate and applicable training about Persons prohibited from engaging in sports wagering.
+18C-902(i)(6) or (7), as applicable, and receive appropriate and applicable training about Persons prohibited from engaging in sports wagering.

 (8) The agreement shall be marked “confidential.”